ChanduPingili/React_Native_Practice/README.md

 It Generates the random password from 4 to 16 characters that includes numbers , upper and lower case symbols and some symbols.
 # Roll the Dice 04 :
 On every click it rolls the dice.
 In this I learnt how to handle images and React-native-haptic-feedback library.
+# Currency Convertor 05 :
+In this practice I learn't about snackbar, flatlist, pressable items.
 # Spotify_Clone_07 :
 It contains the functionalities like play , pause , play next , play previous.
 I used various packages like react-native-track-player, @react-native-community/slider, react-native-vector-icons.